 Two bedrooms: 1 x lower ground floor double and 1 x lower ground floor twin.
 Lower ground floor bathroom with a bath and shower over, basin and WC.
 Open-plan living room with a kitchen, dining area and sitting area.

 Oil central heating.
 Electric oven and hob, microwave, fridge/freezer, dishwasher, washing machine, nespresso coffee maker.
 TV with freeview, DVD player and WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Communal landscaped gardens.
-One well behaved pet welcome.
+Two well behaved pets welcome.
 Sorry, no smoking.
 Shop 12 mins walk and pub 1 mile.
 Note: Care must be taken with children in the grounds as there are open ponds.

 Looe is a town and civil parish in Cornwall, England.
 An early wooden bridge over the Looe River was in place by 1411, which burned down and was replaced by the first stone bridge, and was completed in 1436.
 It featured a chapel dedicated to St Anne in the middle.
 Looe's main business today is tourism, with a large number of pubs, restaurants, ice cream and Cornish pasty vendors.